intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 />
 }}

+## Further customization

 If you would like to provide your own implementation for `OffRoute` detection, you can replace the default `OffRouteDetector` class.
 To do this, create your own class that extends from `OffRoute` and set this new class using `MapboxNavigation#setOffRouteEngine(OffRoute)`:

 {{
 <CodeLanguageToggle id="off-route-custom" />